elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/function-expressions.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The function expression structure creates and assigns a variable to the function explicitly.
-A function name can be omitted making it an anonymous function.
-If a name is assigned, the name is localized to the function itself.
+  <div><strong>Interview Response:</strong> The function expression structure explicitly creates and assigns a variable to the function.
+A function name can get omitted, making it an anonymous function.
+If a name is assigned, the name gets localized to the function.
 The function expression can also assign parameters, if necessary.
-The expression body, like regular functions, encloses the actions that will be performed by the function.
+The expression body, like regular functions, encloses the actions that the function performs.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong> Function Expression<br /><br />